BetterBlood/DAI-PW3/README.md

 docker build -t ghcr.io/betterblood/tower-defense:latest .
 ```

+### Without Docker

+You can build the application using the pre-made build configuration in intellij.

 ## How to run the application

+### With Docker

 In order to run the server and emitters run the following command: